HTTPArchive/almanac.httparchive.org/src/content/en/2024/cookies.md

 Cookies with the [`Secure`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Set-Cookie#secure) attribute are only sent to requests made through HTTPs.
 This prevents [man-in-the-middle](https://developer.mozilla.org/en-US/docs/Glossary/MitM) attacks.

 For first-party cookies, 23% on desktop and 22% on mobile have the `Secure` attribute and all third-party cookies observed have the `Secure` attribute.
-Indeed, these third-party cookies also have the `SameSite=None` attribute that requires `Secure` to be set (see [below](#samesite)).
+Indeed, these third-party cookies also have the `SameSite=None` attribute that requires `Secure` to be set (see the next section).

 #### SameSite {#samesite}